 Return to Chapin Parkway and continue left to Soldier’s Circle.
 As you make your way around the western perimeter of the circle, you’ll come across another of Buffalo’s many Frank Lloyd Wright buildings.
 Built in 1905 for William R. Heath, another Larkin Company executive (along with Darwin D. Martin) who took a chance on the still relatively unknown Wright.
 The Heath House is best known as a stylistic precursor to Wright’s renowned Robie House in Chicago.

 Take a left on Iroquois Drive and go left again on Elmwood Avenue.
 From here you’ll see the clock tower of Rockwell Hall to your right on the campus of Buffalo State College.
-If your schedule allows, stop in and peruse the Albright’s magnificent collection that includes the likes of Warhol, Pollock, Van Gogh, Modigliani, as well as a host of provocative contemporary artists.
 As you cross Rockwell Road, note the the new home of the Burchfield Penney Art Center on the opposite side of Elmwood Avenue.
 Designed by Gwathmey Siegel Associates, this museum houses an outstanding collection of the work of Charles Burchfield, the legendary landscape artist and watercolorist who made Buffalo his home for many years, as well as many other outstanding regional artists.
 Turn left on Penhurst Place and then right on Penhurst Parkway.
 This lovely street with a grassy median is another of Buffalo’s hidden residential gems.

-Take a right at Forest Avenue and cross Elmwood Avenue for a view of the National Historic Landmark Richardson-Olmsted Complex.
+Take a right at Forest Avenue and cross Elmwood Avenue for a view of the National Historic Landmark Richardson-Olmsted Campus.
 Designed by Henry Hobson Richardson and constructed between 1870-1896, the former Buffalo State Hospital features grounds by Frederick Law Olmsted.
 Built of locally quarried red Medina sandstone, this was Richardson’s first major commission and contains many of the elements that characterized what came to be known as the Richardsonian Romanesque style.
-Currently undergoing a massive multi-million dollar restoration and re-use, the buildings can be best viewed from lawn near the corner of Richmond Avenue.

 Cross Forest Avenue and proceed down Richmond Avenue to Dorchester.
 Turn left onto Dorchester, a gem of a street that will connect you to Bidwell Parkway.
 Bidwell Parkway, named for local Civil War hero Daniel Davidson Bidwell, is home to a farmer’s market from May through October and a regular schedule of concerts throughout the summer.
 Go left at Bidwell and then right onto Elmwood Avenue.

 Continue south on Elmwood and window shop your way back to our starting point at Cleveland Avenue.
-You’ll pass a variety of restaurants, coffee shops, cafes and boutiques, including the Neighborhood Collective, Treehouse Toys, Buffalo Fleece and many other shops.
+You’ll pass a variety of restaurants, coffee shops, cafes and boutiques.